-If you’re not sure what’s causing your brakes to squeal, read on to see what might be going on with your brake system.
+If you’re unsure what’s causing your brakes to squeal, read on to see what might be happening with your brake system.

 Here's why your brakes might be squeaking